8ta4/spam/DONTREADME.md

 No. Letting an agent search introduces uncertainty.
 The tool is designed to work only from the source you provide.

+> Do the agents use function calling?

+No. Function calling is a source of uncertainty I don't want.

+For example, I could've given agents a function to query the spreadsheet for more context.
+But that's a risk.
+The last thing I need is an agent pulling data from the wrong prospect's row.

 > Does the tool shuffle the champion message and the challenger message before the `judge` compares them?

 Yes.